 Many business acquisitions must be accounted for using the purchase method of accounting.
 Many acquisition candidates have significant intangible assets, and an acquisition of these businesses, if accounted for as a purchase, would result in substantial goodwill amortization charges to us, reducing future earnings.
 In addition, these acquisitions could involve acquisition-related charges, such as one-time acquired research and development charges.
-For example, we recorded an acquired research and development expense of approximately \$1.6 million in the first quarter of 1998 in connection with the acquisition of PAC.
+The acquisitions of PAC and Intrepa resulted in non-recurring, one-time charges of \$1.6 million and \$3.0 million, respectively, in 1999 and 2000, respectively.

-OUR GROWTH IS DEPENDENT UPON THE SUCCESSFUL DEVELOPMENT OF OUR INDIRECT SALES CHANNELS.
+OUR GROWTH IS DEPENDENT UPON THE SUCCESSFUL DEVELOPMENT OF OUR DIRECT AND INDIRECT SALES CHANNELS.